 Moderate breast enlargement that exceed the areola boundaries with skin redundancy.

 Marked breast enlargement with skin redundancy and feminization of the breast.

-The key to successful gynecomastia surgery is customizing the procedure specifically to one’s chest.
+The key to successful gynecomastia surgery is for the gyneocmastia surgeon to customize the procedure specifically to one’s chest.
 As mentioned, male breast enlargement can range from mild to severe, and may include any number of tissue abnormalities such as gland, skin, and fat.
 The tissues playing a role in the misshaped breast must be addressed appropriately for optimal correction.

 Liposuction alone will correct the deformity.
 However, in truth this is rarely the scenario.
 Most of the time when excess fat on the breast is present, there is also glandular overgrowth.
 A common mistake inexperienced surgeons make is assuming that that liposuction alone will reduce the breast adequately.
 What often occurs is a rather good volume decompression with residual firmness or swelling behind the areola.
 A subsequent glandular excision is required to create a flat chest.
 Below are markings for a mild case of gynecomastia.
 As you can see, the surgery must extend beyond the gland to achieve the best possible results.